 What Happens During a Digital Rectal Exam?

 Before a digital rectal exam, you will be asked to undress below the waist and drape a paper or cloth covering over your waist.
-Men are often examined while standing, bending forward at the waist or while lying on his left side with knees bent.
+Men are often examined while standing, bending forward at the waist, or lying on their side with knees bent.

 The health care provider will insert a lubricated, gloved finger into the rectum and feel for tenderness, or other abnormalities.
 Often pressure is applied to the abdomen with the other hand to improve the ability to detect any abnormalities.
 The test takes only a few minutes to complete.